c-astle35/data_reference/README.md

 	-plotly - data visualization, animation, interactivity

 ----------------------------------------
-Possible Topics of Discovery and Project Ideas with Python:
+Possible Topics of Discovery and Project Ideas with Python, etc.:

 	-an overview of Linux commands and setting a Linux virtual machine